In scoping

 Why this matters

 Hospital boards hold a public trust in everything but name.
 Their decisions allocate care, control billions in capital, and affect whether neighborhoods have emergency rooms.
-When they fail, people die slightly earlier than they had to.
+Board decisions on closures, staffing, and quality programs can directly affect patient outcomes.
 Accountability here is not abstract.